-Feeling a little guilty for spending too much money on toys for your children?
+Feeling a little guilty about spending too much money on toys for your children?
 May I, then, relieve some of your guilt?

 A nearly identical incident occurred in July 2015 with a five-year-old Colorado girl who fell from a three-story window clutching onto her stuffed “Minions” toy.
 She ended up breaking one of her arms, but medical personnel credit the cushioning power of the toy for saving her life.

-All kinds of DIY (Do It Yourself) inventions have been created from toy parts.
+All kinds of DIY (Do-It-Yourself) inventions have been created from toy parts.
 “The blades of a toy helicopter, for example, can be used to kick up a dust cloud—delivering an inhaled asthma drug.
 The motors from remote-control cars can allow a patient to open or close a prosthetic hand by using his toes, or permit nurses to control machines inside a sterile room without entering.
-The proximity sensor that keep a toy car from running off the edge of a table can tell you when a pill bottle is opened or when a face is actually in the nebulizer mask.”
+The proximity sensor that keeps a toy car from running off the edge of a table can tell you when a pill bottle is opened or when a face is actually in the nebulizer mask.”
 Yes, toys are serious business.
-Like I said, they save lives.
+As I said, they save lives.

-This should also be an encouragement to us, when we feel our lives are as non-essential as a frivolous toy.
-If people can effectively use toys for life-saving purposes, cannot God – who planned out your life as far back as eternity – use you in a powerful way to touch and heal the lives of others?
+This should also be an encouragement to us when we feel our lives are as non-essential as a frivolous toy.
+If people can effectively use toys for life-saving purposes, cannot God powerfully use you to touch and heal the lives of others?
+Especially since He planned out your life as far back as eternity.
 Won’t He have some great and significant purpose for you, who have been purchased with the blood of His own Son?
 If a toy can bring joy to the heart of a child, think of how much joy you bring to the heart of God—without accomplishing anything, without having any achievements to make a parent proud.

 Dear heavenly Father, thank You for making it possible for me to purchase toys that have brought joy to the hearts of my children.
 But thank You even more for the infinite love that has made me much more than an object for Your pleasure, but Your own divine-born and eternally loved child.
 Fulfill Your purpose for my life, O God, and make me a delight to Your heart.
 Amen.